arcan9/nekkoh/README.md

 ## Why I Built This

 I enjoy sharing pictures of my pets and I love viewing pet-related profiles in socia media.
-What better way is there to learn and build a full stack CRUD app than to create something that accomplishes just that?
+I wanted to learn and build a full stack CRUD that related to my interest.

 ## Technologies Used
 - React.js